robin-dc/Lofi-Clock/README.md

-# LOFI CLOCK | MUSIC AND NOTEPAD IN ONE
+# LoFi Clock | Music and Notepad in one.

 Responsive web application with local storage.
 I made this project for people who love taking notes and listening to music at the same time <br>